xMrPlatypus/Platys-Sanctuary/ReadMe.md

-These are my small projects and excercise
+These are my small projects and exercise